MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 1. Select **Add application**.

-### 3. Add 'Token exchange URL' to your bot's authentication page
+### Configure authentication in Power Virtual Agents to enable single sign-on
 The Token Exchange URL is used to exchange the OBO token for the requested access token through the bot framework.
 This calls into Azure Active Directory to preform the actual exchange.

+**Add 'Token exchange URL' to your bot's authentication page**

 1. Sign in to Power Virtual Agents.
 If you are using Azure AD as your identity provider, ensure you log in on the same tenant where you created the app registration.
 1. Confirm you have selected the bot for which you want to enable authentication by selecting the bot icon on the top menu and choosing the bot.